ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_dci %}
 Distressed Communities Index from the Economic Innovation Group

-Unit of observations is Census PUMAs
+Unit of observations is Zip Code.
+Year refers to year of download.
 {% enddocs %}

 ## school_district_elementary_avg_rating